offline-ai/ppe/README.md

 - `afterCall`: triggered before the function returns the result
 - callback parameters: `(event, name, params, result, fn) => void|result`
 - When the callback function returns a value, it means to modify the return result.
+- `llmParams`: Triggered before before the LLM is called and can be used to modify the parameters passed to the LLM.
+  * Callback: `(event, params: {value: AIMessage[], options?: any, model?: string, count?: number}) => void|result<{value: AIMessage[], options?: any, model?: string, count?: number}>`
+  * `value`: The messages to be sent to the LLM.
+  * `options`: The options passed to the LLM.
+  * `model`: The LLM name to be used.
+  * `count`: the retry count if any.
+- `llmBefore`: Triggered before before the LLM is called and can not modify the parameters, only used as notification.
+  * Callback: `(event, params: any) => void`
 - `llm`: the event is triggered before the large model returns the result, used to modify the large model return result.
 - callback parameters: `(event, result: string) => void|result<string>`
-- `llm-stream`: triggered when the large model returns the result in streaming mode
+- `llmStream`: triggered when the large model returns the result in streaming mode
 - callback parameters: `(event, chunk: AIResult, content: string, retryCount: number) => void`
 - chunk: current stream chunk content
 - content: string content of all chunks currently obtained
 - retryCount: number of retries for automatically calling llm when `max_token` is reached
-- `get-response`: event is triggered when the large model result is needed, used to call the large model through the event and get the large model result. `[[RESPONSE]]` template will trigger this event
+- `llmRequest`: event is triggered when the large model result is needed, used to call the large model through the event and get the large model result. `[[RESPONSE]]` template will trigger this event
 - callback parameters: `(event, messages: AIChatMessage[]) => void|result<string>`
-- use the switch `disableGetResponse: true` to disable this event.
+- use the switch `disableLlmRequest: true` to disable this event.
 - `ready`: triggered after the script interaction is ready, you can force the setting of whether it is in the ready state through the `$ready()` function.
 - callback parameters: `(event, isReady: boolean) => void`
 - `load-chats`: triggered when loading chat records.